1 / the collection / inappropriate /

 The poet Alex Svi, the photographers Ed Zitther, the outsider art artist David Reahl, are artists present in a recurring way.
 The collections of found vintage pictures from Zorah Somexski, of anonymus picture - Ghabor collection - has been an integral part since 2015 as well as all Else’s works and painter Séroux work's of art since 2018.
 Others like Félicien Rops, Marquet, Rubens, Fred Deux ... as well as a multitude of anonymous people also participate of the process.

-4 / philosophy of the collection /
+4 / philosophy of the collection / form is content /

 The general philosophy of the collection is addressed in the book NOS VIES COMME EVENEMENT Odile Jacob 2019.